 - The Italian Campaign

-‘Away from the Western Front’ has a global reach but focuses on the stories of individuals who were involved in the campaigns.
-We are using archive records of particular men and women to bring the history to life, engaging people through activities such as film, drama, art, creative writing and music.
-In many cases these arts activities will be based on new research, exploring local history sources and discovering new perspectives.
-We are also exploring issues which affected many campaigns, such as health.
-In addition to a range of regional activities, we are running national creative writing and music activities as well as a conference and remembrance events.
+‘Away from the Western Front’ has a global reach but focussed on the stories of individuals who were involved in the campaigns.
+We have used archive records of particular men and women to bring the history to life, engaging people through activities such as film, drama, art, creative writing and music.
+In many cases these arts activities have been based on new research, exploring local history sources and discovering new perspectives.
+We have also explored issues which affected many campaigns, such as health.
+In addition to a range of regional activities, we ran national creative writing and music activities as well as a conference and remembrance events.

-Our regional projects are designed for local audiences in Britain, but through this website the activities will also reach people all over the world.
+Our regional projects were designed for local audiences in Britain, but through this website the activities have been able reach people all over the world.
 It can be said that the world lives in Britain today anyway.
-There are diverse multi-ethnic communities from many of the countries where the campaigns took place, as well as from the colonial armies of the former British Empire – India, Pakistan, the West Indies or Africa – so we are able to explore different perspectives of the First World War face-to-face.
-With modern communications it is also feasible to involve people remotely in countries such as Turkey, Iraq, India and Tanzania.
+There are diverse multi-ethnic communities from many of the countries where the campaigns took place, as well as from the colonial armies of the former British Empire – India, Pakistan, the West Indies or Africa – so we have been able to explore different perspectives of the First World War face-to-face.
+With modern communications it has also been feasible to involve people remotely in countries such as Turkey, Iraq, India and Tanzania.

 Our expert panel

-We are fortunate to have support from leading military historians for this project.
-The following have agreed to join our expert panel:
+We have been fortunate to have had support from leading military historians for this project.
+The following agreed to join our expert panel:

 - Alan Wakefield, Head of First World War and Early 20th Century Conflict at the Imperial War Museum, author of ‘Under the Devil’s Eye’ (Salonika) and ‘From Basra to Baghdad’ (Mesopotamia).

 - Professor Eugene Rogan, Director of the Middle East Centre at St Antony’s College, University of Oxford and author of ‘The Fall of the Ottomans: The Great War in the Middle East, 1914-1920’